netlify/build/README.md

 # Netlify build plugins
 plugins:
-  - id: examplePlugin
   # Path to plugin.
 Can be local relative path or reference to node_modules
-    type: ./plugins/my-plugin/
+  - type: ./plugins/my-plugin/
     config:
       a: hello
       b: goodbye